 Kate Christensen, author of The Great Man and The Astral; winner of the 2008 PENN/Faulkner Award

 The East Village of the early eighties; a divided Berlin; Brooklyn approaching the end of the millennium.
-Alternating between the various addresses of a restless life on two continents, A LESSER DAY is a memoir in which part of the story takes place between the lines, untold.
+Alternating between the various addresses of a restless life on two continents, A LESSER DAY is a novel in which part of the story takes place between the lines, untold.

 In the freezing studios and working-class flats of Kreuzberg, we meet Sabine from across the bleak courtyard, a sturdy mother of four who disappears one day and whose adolescent daughters gradually grow wild; Martin, the charismatic boy with an alcoholic stepfather and his own hidden streak of cruelty; Ivo, a Croatian car mechanic who returns home to fight in the war as the landlady’s nine-year-old son sets about throwing rocks at the windowpanes of his workshop.